aantron/dream/README.md

 [ALPN][alpn].

-And, even though Dream is presented as one package for ordinary usage, it is internally factored into several sub-libraries, according to the different dependencies of each, for fast porting to different environments.
+And, even though Dream is presented as one package for ordinary usage, it is internally factored into [several sub-libraries][libs], according to the different dependencies of each, for fast porting to different environments.

 [https]: https://github.com/aantron/dream/tree/master/example/l-https#files
 [websocket]: https://github.com/aantron/dream/tree/master/example/k-websocket#files